phifogg/now_movie/blog3_flow.md

 ![Business Rule Trigger](blog3_images/br_trigger.png)

-A quite classic or standard trigger definition, run asnychronously on Insert and Update when Title changes.
-A flow trigger can accomodate the exact same thing:
+A quite classic or standard trigger definition, run asynchronously on Insert and Update when Title changes.
+A flow trigger can accommodate the exact same thing:

 ![Flow Trigger](blog3_images/flow_trigger.png)

-Using a flow will also enable other features hardly available onn Business Rules like running the flow as the user triggering it (aka user initiating the session) or as system account.
-This is a very useful feature to keep your security inplace.
-Business Rules usually use GlideRecord API which uses a system context by default exposing functions which might not be available to the user regularly.
+Using a flow will also enable other features hardly available on Business Rules like running the flow as the user triggering it (aka user initiating the session) or as system account.
+This is a very useful feature to keep your security in place.
+Business Rules usually use GlideRecord API which uses a system context by default potentially exposing data which might not be available to the user regularly.
 You can even specify which roles have to be used when executing a flow, i'll talk a bit more on that in the last blog post.

 With the trigger sorted, all we need to do is to call the prepared subflow and pass in the triggering record.